patrickfeltes/file-scraper/README.md

 # PDF Scraper
-This script will save all PDFs from a webpage to your computer.
+This script will save all files with specific extensions from a webpage to your computer.
 Useful for downloading lecture notes, etc from webpages.

 ## Installation
 Run `pip install -r requirements.txt`